WordPress provides an easy-to-use, powerful and flexible tool to manage your content online.

 7 – Featured Post Image

-Featured images are controlled by your WordPress theme.
+Featured images are controlled by the active WordPress theme you are using.

-If your WordPress theme allows you to display Post Thumbnails, then the “Featured Image” module should be visible in the “Edit Post” area …
+If your theme lets you display Post Thumbnails, then the “Featured Image” module should be visible in the “Edit Post” area …

 (Featured Post Image)